Political Campaign Glossary: Election Management Campaign Terms

 Politician:

-a person who is elected and works in the profession of politics.
+A person who is elected and works in the profession of politics.

 Politics: